 Besides the well-established research on the topic of worksheets, I had the opportunity to witness the disheartening results of one student’s writing test.

-Buried within the many scores and results of the 2018 State of Texas Academic Assessment and Readiness (STAAR) Writing test, I noticed the results of one particular student.
+Buried within the many scores and results of one year’s State of Texas Academic Assessment and Readiness (STAAR) Writing test, I noticed the results of one particular student.
 This one stood out.
 With my own eyes, I looked upon the results of a student who passed the 4th grade STAAR Writing test.
 This student answered the multiple choice section, completely neglected the composition portion of the test, and passed.
 This student passed the State of Texas 4th grade writing test without actually having to write a single word.

 Not one word.